Education Exam

 Importing Excel Data into Power BI

-After preparing your data, the next step is to import it into Power BI.
+After preparing your data, the next step is to import it into Power BI to begin creating insightful visualizations.

 Connecting to Excel

-Launch Power BI Desktop and go to Home > Get Data > Excel Workbook.
-Browse to select the Excel file you wish to use.
+Launch Power BI Desktop and navigate to Home > Get Data > Excel Workbook.
+Browse to select the Excel file you want to import.
+Power BI will then display all available tables and sheets in your workbook.

 Transform or Load Data